DropSnorz/dataMink/README.md

 ### DataMink shell

-DataMink provide a powerfull CLI runining on all good shells.
+DataMink provide a powerfull CLI running on all good shells.
 To start the shell simply run datamink without any parameters.

 ```
-java -jar datamink.jar yourFile
+java -jar datamink.jar
 ```

 Once the shell is started, you have access to several commands.